abcdesktopio/docs/opsdocs/docs/advanced/4.4/networkpolicy/netpol.md

 ## Goals

-* Apply network policies to control traffic flow at the IP address or port level of abcdesktop pods, **this includes user's pods**.
+* Apply network policies to control traffic flow at the IP address or port level for all abcdesktop pods, **including user pods**.

 ## Authors

-[jpxavier-oio](https://github.com/jpxavier-oio) has designed the network policy for abcdesktop.io
+[jpxavier-oio](https://github.com/jpxavier-oio) designed the network policy architecture for abcdesktop.io.

 ## Requirements

-- You need to have a Kubernetes cluster, and the kubectl command-line tool must be configured to communicate with your cluster.
+- A Kubernetes cluster is required, and the `kubectl` command-line tool must be configured to communicate with your cluster.
 It is recommended to run this tutorial on a cluster with at least two nodes.

 - Network policies are implemented by the network plugin.
-To use network policies, you must be using a networking solution which supports NetworkPolicy.
+To use network policies, you must use a networking solution that supports `NetworkPolicy`.

 ## NetworkPolicy description

-abcdesktop defines two types of isolation: the NetworkPolicy `rights` and the NetworkPolicy `permits`.
+abcdesktop defines two types of isolation policies: the NetworkPolicy `rights` and the NetworkPolicy `permits`.

-- The NetworkPolicy `rights` contains `egress` and `ingress` rules for pods selected by label. `rights` controls access to a pod (ingress) and from a pod (egress).
-To define IP filters for user pods, you must configure egress NetworkPolicy rules.
+- The NetworkPolicy `rights` contains `egress` and `ingress` rules for pods selected by label.
+The `rights` policy controls both inbound access to a pod (ingress) and outbound access from a pod (egress).
+To define IP filters for user pods, configure egress NetworkPolicy rules within the `rights` policy.

 - The NetworkPolicy `permits` contains `egress` rules targeting a pod selected by label.
-The NetworkPolicy `permits` grants permitted access to that pod.
+The NetworkPolicy `permits` grants outbound connectivity to the specified target pod.

 ## NetworkPolicy example

-The NetworkPolicy examples describe the network policies for the internal memcached pod and the user's pods.
+The NetworkPolicy examples below describe the network policies applied to the internal memcached pod and to user pods.

-### NetworkPolicy `rights` and `permits` for the `memcached`.
+### NetworkPolicy `rights` and `permits` for the `memcached` service

-The `memcached` service is listening on TCP port 11211.
+The `memcached` service listens on TCP port 11211.

-The NetworkPolicy for memcached service `rights`,
+The NetworkPolicy for the memcached service `rights`:
-- named `memcached-rights`,
+- is named `memcached-rights`,
-- allows pods with label `run: memcached-od`
+- selects pods with the label `run: memcached-od`,
-- to expose the TCP port 11211.
+- and permits inbound traffic on TCP port 11211.

 ```yaml